Free

 Unclear if your new venture involves new or increased risks?

-List out all the ways your new venture brings new or increased risk to customers, visitors, and employees.
+List the ways that your potential venture brings new or increased risk to customers, visitors, and employees.
 Consider equipment, processes, and risk of physical injury or illness.

 Trying to figure out if your new venture involves non-agricultural labor?

-Not sure whether your business succession plans would be supported by an additional business structure?
+Not sure if your business succession plans would be supported by an additional business structure?

 Consider when you would like to transfer your business ownership.
 If ownership transfer is in the distant future, it may not be worth it to create separate business entities now given the associated costs.
 If ownership transfer is in the near future (~5 years), consider making plans now.